dfoderick/fullcycle/README.md

 ```
 fcmstart
 ```
-This will start all processes and display a status of each one.
+This will start all processes and display a status of each running component.
 To see the status of the Full Cycle components use the Supervisor web site.
 The url is the ipaddress of your controller with 9009 as the default port number.
-![Full Cycle Supervisor](/images/fullcycle_supervisor.png?raw=true "Full Cycle Supervisor") You can start and stop individual components and spy on their inner workings.
+![Full Cycle Supervisor](/images/fullcycle_supervisor.png?raw=true "Full Cycle Supervisor") You can start and stop individual components and spy on their inner workings to see if there are any errors.
 ![Full Cycle Supervisor Tail](/images/fullcycle_supervisor_tail.png?raw=true "Full Cycle Supervisor Tail")

 ## Now What?
-Congratuations on making it this far!
+Congratulations on making it this far!
 If everything was successful then your Full Cycle Controller will be hard at work discovering and monitoring your miners.

-But how do you see what it is doing?
+But how do you see what the controller is doing?
-If you set up Telegram and the correct intervals in the configuration file then you will be getting statuses sent to your Telegram account.
+If you set up Telegram and the correct intervals in the configuration file (fullcycle.conf) then you will be getting statuses sent to your Telegram account.

 Your next step is to install the web site on your controller.
 Hop over this project to download and install it now.
-I promise its easier to set up the web site than the back end. https://github.com/dfoderick/fullcyclereact
+https://github.com/dfoderick/fullcyclereact

+If you have any problems or feedback then create an issue in this project.

+Dave Foderick
+dfoderick@gmail.com